rayfranco/react-circular-color/README.md

 # Vue Circular Color picker [![npm](https://img.shields.io/npm/dt/vue-circular-color.svg)](https://www.npmjs.com/package/vue-circular-color)

+> __This plugin is a port from [`react-circular-color`](https://github.com/ubcent/react-circular-color) and is a draft as of now.
+Only source code has been ported.
+Build, tests and publishing is not.__

 A circular color picker component also named color-wheel performed with vue and pure svg.
 Mobile compatible.